Orbit raises $4M for its community experience platform – TechCrunch

 In addition to the built-in dashboards, Orbit also provides an API to help integrate all of this data into third-party services as well.

-“One of the key understandings that drives the Orbit vision is that a community is not a funnel and building a community is not about conversions, but making connections; cultivating dialog and engagement; being open and giving back; and creating value versus trying to capture it,” A16Z’s Casado writes.
+“One of the key understandings that drives the Orbit vision is that a community is not a funnel and building a community is not about conversions, but making connections; cultivating dialog and engagement; being open and giving back; and creating value versus trying to capture it,” a16z’s Casado writes.
 “The model has proven to be very effective, and now Orbit has built a product around it.
 We strongly believe Orbit is a must-have product for those building developer-focused companies.”

 The company is already working with just under 150 companies and its users include the likes of Postman, CircleCI, Kubernetes and Apollo GraphQL.